 Why Does Your Dog Have Separation Anxiety?

 There are a few reasons why a dog would have separation anxiety.
 A common one is that the dog was left alone too early.
-Dogs need lots of positive reinforcement when they are little because this is when they are most receptive to trainingOpens in a new tab..
+Dogs need lots of positive reinforcement when they are little because this is when they are most receptive to training.
 If you leave a puppy alone too soon, he may get anxious when you leave them again.
 If possible, wait to leave your puppy alone until he is 6 to 8 months old.

 Another common reason dogs have separation anxiety is that they feel trapped inside a crate when you leave them at home.
 Dogs don’t like being confined, even if they are kept safe.
 It can be helpful to leave a radio or TV on while you are gone so your dog has some noise to occupy him.
 If you crate your dog, make it as comfortable as possible by lining it with a blanket and placing a chew toy inside.